Skip to content

 The Importance of using Timber from sustainable sources

-Wood is a finite resource and as such, it needs careful management to allow us to use timber for generations to come.
-Consumers are starting to make more careful decisions and it’s nice to know that our purchase won’t cause further deforestation.
-Making informed choices when it comes to timber will have a massively positive effect on our delicate ecosystems and the animals & people that live in it.
-FSC The mark of responsible Forestry What do you mean when you say ‘sustainable’?
-Sustainable wood comes from managed forests, where for each tree that is felled another is planted, thus making it a renewable source.
-Careful management means that our woodlands in the UK are back on the rise, but illegal logging is still happening all over the world.
-Unfortunately, the demand is high for rare and exotic or cheap wood.
+Sustainable wood comes from managed forests, where for each tree felled, another is planted, making it a renewable resource.
+Careful management means that our woodlands in the UK are back on the rise, but illegal logging is still happening worldwide.
+Unfortunately, the demand is high for rare, exotic, or cheap wood.
 Only 8% of the world’s remaining forests are protected, choosing timber from responsible sources will help fund the future protection of new areas too.
-So how do I know that I’m buying from a sustainable source?

 • Look out for the Forest Stewardship Council logo (as seen below)